sshyran/tvb-recon/README.md

 - start a pipeline run using one of the entry points

 As stated before, the **rc.txt** contains a mapping between the generated file names and their paths.
 In order for Pegasus to rerun a group of steps, the user has to remove their output files from **rc.txt**.
-During the pipeline rerun, the **rc.txt** will be once again filled in, by re-running the steps (and all their dependencies) which are meant to produce the missing resources from **rc.txt**.
+During the pipeline rerun, the **rc.txt** will be once again filled in, by re-running the steps (and all their dependencies not present in rc.txt) which are meant to produce the missing resources from **rc.txt**.
 Inside the **main_bnm.dax** file, there is a XML representation of the workflow graph.
 Here is where the user can check all the pipeline steps and their input/output files.